hajke-gu/text-mod/docs/pages/about.md

 # About

-A project between 3rd year students of the BA Software Engineering and Management program at Gothenburg University (Course DIT827) and TIBCO® Spotfire.
+A project between 3rd year students of the Bachelor "Software Engineering and Management" program at Gothenburg University (Course DIT827) and TIBCO® Spotfire.

 ## Authors